gmcintire/meshtastic-irc/README.md

 cp config.example.json config.json
 ```

-Edit `config.json` with your settings:
+Edit `config.json` with your settings.
+See `config.example.jsonc` for a fully commented version with all available options.

+### Serial/USB connection example:

 ```json
 {